ginnox/CanalNetworkDocs/Longitudinal_Design_of_Routes/LongitudinalDesignOfRoutes.md

 ![](Images/Image%20031.png)

 ### Invalid Drop Locations

 In rare instances, the sum effect of the drop location parameters specified by the user is not actionable.
-As a result, the user may get unexpected layouts.
+As a result, it may not be straight forward to position some drops.
+Also, the `Explore Drops` command may not collect and report drops in such segments.

 ![figy](images/Image%20052.png)

 In the above instance, the user wanted to adjust the first drop, and left-cliked on it.
 The Auto-Locator moves to an invalid station reading.
 This is often the case when working with short length segments, common to the first segment of all distributary canals.

 Upon clicking (to accept the new location), the *Invalid Input* dialog appears, with recommendation to change values in *CBL_designSettings*.
 The corresponding setting for this particular instance are as follows: